Problem-solving Interview Questions

 - A new project you are working on has huge revenue potential, but could put the company in serious problems.
 What would be your approach?

-- Do you have any experience of using crisis-management skills?
+- Do you have any experience in using crisis-management skills?

 - Share about a time when you faced difficulties in completing your task efficiently.
 What were the issues and how did you overcome them?

 - Tell me about a time you found and fixed a problem before it became serious.